FIRE – Financial Independence, Retire EARLIER in Portugal!

 Remember the rule of thumb in FIRE is you need 25 times your annual expenses to become classed as “Financially Independent”?
 Well, do the math!

 Cost of Living in Portugal

-For example, last year my good friends Clyde and Terri (American Expats) got this nice 2 bedroom apartment for €350 per month, just up the road from my house.
+For example, last year my good friends Clyde and Terri (American Expats) who decided to retire in Portugal got this nice 2 bedroom apartment for €350 per month, just up the road from my house.

 The taxes on my house are €264 per YEAR.
 Even better, for the first 5 years there are no taxes at all, as the government gives new house buyers in Portugal the first 5 years for free to encourage buyers to buy.